 -Be aware of your belongings in crowded areas

 Location: Nguyen Hue Street, Ben Thanh Ward, District 1, Ho Chi Minh City

 The Chinese built Thien Hau Temple in the early 19th century, and this beautiful Saigon Pagoda is also known as Chua Ba to the locals.
 It was named after one of the famous sea Goddesses who protected the voyagers when they crossed the ocean to reach Vietnam.
 The temple is located on the busy Nguyen Trai Street, and you can access it by entering the iron gate and passing a small yard.

-Inside it, you can see the ceremonial displays of spiral incense hanging on the ceilings and majestic interior ceramic decorations on the roofs and walls.
-When a religious event is happening, Thien Hau Temple is always flooded with visitors coming there to pray for their families, particularly on the Lunar New Year.
-This free attraction in Saigon is not only a valuable work of history, architecture, and sculpture but also a significant religious site for the Chinese and Vietnamese communities.
+Inside it, ceremonial displays of spiral incense hang on the ceilings, and majestic interior ceramic decorations on the roofs and walls.
+When a religious event is happening, Thien Hau Temple is constantly flooded with visitors coming there to pray for their families, particularly during the Lunar New Year.
+This free attraction in Saigon is not only a valuable work of history but also a significant religious site for the Chinese and Vietnamese communities.

 Tips and notes:

 -Be careful with the porcelain dioramas